vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_screen_layout.html.md

 What we have done is a little sub-optimal.
 We still have the string field name as 'hello_world' but its value is now 'Hello Twitter'.
 Ideally, we should have changed the string field name to 'hello_twitter' too.
 You can go ahead & do the change if you like to.

-After doing the changes, save both the files by hitting 'Control S'.
+After doing the changes, save both the files by hitting 'Control S' on Windows or 'Command S' on Mac.
 Run the app & the app should look like as below.

 [Insert Image]